horthbynorthwest/CV/README.md

  - Intensive 3 week, deadline orientated role
  - Sourced an audition space and 250+ dancers within 3 days of starting
  - Responsible for a budget of £300,000
- - Balancing budgets and schedules for the most efficient use of time for all the for costume & make up requirements, rehearsal schedules and filming requirements
+ - Balancing budgets and schedules for the most efficient use of time for all the costume & make up requirements, rehearsal schedules and filming requirements

  #### Maleficent 2 – Crowd AD
  - Managed 150 crowd and stunt personnel on set around several dangerous stunts and explosions